kingsdigitallab/alice-thornton/frontend/books/book_one.md

 My daughter Katherine Thornton's Preservation in the Smallpox, September 29, 1666 <br/>
 My Daughter, Alice, Her Deliverance in the Smallpox, January 25th, 1667 <br/>
 My Nephew John Denton's Smallpox <br/>
-My Daughter Alice, had a Pearl in Her Eye <br/>
+My Daughter, Alice, had a Pearl in Her Eye <br/>
 My Daughter, Kate, Preserved from Choking <br/>
 Her Preservation from Death by a Fall <br/>
 The Murder of My Dear Nephew, Thomas Danby, August the First, 1667 <br/>